Vedvod/Great-Bank/README.md

 # Great-Bank
-It is a great bank
+This repository is a storage for the files of our SDD Assignment 2 task